Now that you've created your first app, check out the rest of the Dev Center. Here's an introduction to the different sections it contains.

 The Windows Store lets you reach the millions of customers who use Microsoft Windows.
 The Windows Store is a marketplace where you sell apps to customers practically anywhere in the world.
 Customers find apps relevant to their country or region in a consistent way across all devices.
 You choose to sell your apps in specific countries or regions, and you can specify a single price tier that prices your app in local currencies.

-This section contains detailed info on the classes, properties, methods, events, styles, and other APIs that you can use to create Windows Store apps.
+This section contains detailed info on the classes, properties, methods, events, styles, and other APIs that you can use to create Universal Windows Platform (UWP) apps.

 Go to API reference.

-This section describes the programming languages available to you and any variations in the Windows 8 implementation of those languages.
+This section describes the programming languages available to you and any variations in the Universal Windows Platform (UWP) implementation of those languages.
 If you need help understanding and coding with the languages, this section will help you.